 Here are some of my favorites, both on the website and in The Boat Galley Cookbook:

-- Jambalaya — one of my cold weather favorites, as it can cook for a while and the spiciness will warm up your insides, too.
+- Jambalaya — one of my favorite cold weather recipes, as it can cook for a while and the spiciness will warm up your insides, too.
 Also see The Boat Galley Cookbook, pages 183, 184 and 320 for other variations.

 - Split Pea Soup — you can make it in a Thermos to take with you (click here or page 73 of TBGC) or cook it on the stove (same ingredients, simmer for an hour or more).
 For a real treat, serve with homemade bread.